Ignjat Đurđević

-Ignjat Đurđević, also known as Ignazio Giorgi (February 1675 – 21 January 1737) was a Ragusan baroque poet and translator, best known for his long poem Uzdasi Mandaljene pokornice ("The Sighs of the Repentant Magdalene").
+Ignjat Đurđević, also known as Ignazio Giorgi (February 1675 – 21 January 1737) was a Ragusan Baroque poet and translator, best known for his long poem Uzdasi Mandaljene pokornice ("The Sighs of the Repentant Magdalene").
 He wrote poetry in Latin, Italian, and Croatian.

 Biography

-Đurđević was born in Ragusa to Bernardo Giorgi and Teresa.
+Đurđević was born in Dubrovnik or Ragusa (now in Croatia) to Bernardo Giorgi and Teresa.
 He did not belong to the House of Giorgi, but to a minor, recently ennobled family, the Giorgi di Bernardo.
 He was a member of the Great Council (1693), duke of Šipan Island (1695)c and Lovrijenac fortress' captain (1696).

 As a member of a rich and respectable family, he lived recklessly and often in debauchery.
 His love adventures cost him the position of the duke on Šipan.
 Because of his unrequited love towards a diklica (girl) from Dubrovnik and a libertine poem he wrote to her, Đurđević even had to leave the city for a while.
 In 1698, he joined the Jesuits in Rome, where he completed philosophy studies and worked as a teacher.
-In 1706, he joined the Benedictines in Dubrovnik, but was expelled from the city between 1710 and 1712 whereupon he lived in Rome and Napoli.
+In 1706, he joined the Benedictines in Dubrovnik, but was expelled from the city between 1710 and 1712 whereupon he lived in Rome and Naples.

 He was a trilingual poet (he wrote in Latin, Italian and Croatian) with deep feelings, unrestrained by Catholic morals.
 His fiery Ljuvene pjesni ("Love Poems") are some of the best-known lyric poems from Dubrovnik, with the influences of Bunić's verse.
 Suze Marunkove ("Marunko's Tears"), Đurđević's poem about Marunko from the island of Mljet, who is sighing because of a beautiful djevičina (maid) Pavica, were inspired by Derviš by Stijepan Đurđević.

 Đurđević collaborated with his contemporaries in Dubrovnik in the Akademija dangubnijeh, an academy started by learned men modeled after the Italian ones, and supported the ideas of one of its founders Đuro Matijašević about writing a Croatian grammar.
 He was voted the president of the academy in 1718, but soon retired from the position.

 After more than twenty years of preparations, Đurđević printed Uzdasi Mandaljene pokornice ("The Sighs of the Repentant Magdalene") in Venice in 1728, together with the cycle of Pjesni razlike ("Various Poems").
 Magdalene is often considered his most beautiful work, while Poems have more varied themes and forms.
 Experts in Croatian literature, such as Mihovil Kombol and Ivo Frangeš, noticed that the themes and forms of Đurđević's Poems are similar to the poems of Fran Krsto Frankopan.

 In 1729, his Saltijer slovinski ("Slavic Psalms") were printed in Venice.
 They contain translations or paraphrases of the psalms of King David.
 Their fine language and style distinguish them from many similar translations made by the poets of Dubrovnik.